AbsIbs/H1N1_flu_vaccine_project/README.md

 ## Business Problem

-** NEED TO WRITE BUSINESS PROBLEM
 How can we predict whether a person received a seasonal or H1N1 flu vaccine?
-** NEED TO WRIE DOWN RECOMMENDATIONS

 Based on our analysis of the data, we would recommend:
 <ul>